Cohort 1 · 15 Places · Enrollment Open

 The Language Barrier

 72% of APAC managers prompt in their second language.
 This creates a Confidence Gap — senior leaders who hesitate to use AI in front of colleagues, not because they lack skill, but because they lack linguistic certainty.
-No “prompting tips” webinar addresses this.

 The Cultural Blind Spot